mnmaraes/central-archived/DESIGN.md

 Again, let's do this right.
 We should define storage traits as well, so we can replace it in the future

+It seems like the way to do this is with `csv` + `serde`.
+Both have been added to our project and should be accessible through the `cargo doc --open` command

+So next thing todo:

+1. [ ] Define and implement our storage engine

+#### Session 2

+*Context*

+1. [ ] Define and implement our storage engine
+1. [ ] Implement PM module's functionality
+    - [ ] Store Projects
+    - [ ] List Stored Projects
+    - [ ] Add Tasks to existing projects
+    - [ ] Follow Project Progress
+1. [ ] Define CLI module's traits
+1. [ ] Implement CLI traits on PM Structs

 ## CLI